abdelwahab-ahmed-shandy/Movie-Market/README.md

 ---

-## 🔐 Authentication & Authorization
+### 🔐 Authentication & Authorization

 ### The system follows Area-based architecture:
 - /Admin/ → for Admin and Super Admin users.
 - /Customer/ → for regular users (Customers).

+### Custom Authentication System:
-- Login/Register is handled using ASP.NET Core Identity.
+- A **fully custom-built login, registration, password reset, and account management system** (without using ASP.NET Core Identity scaffolding).
+- Includes:
+  - Manual login and registration logic
+  - Password reset with email verification
+  - New password creation
+  - Edit account details
+  - View account information
+  - Full account deletion flow

 ### Role-based access using claims and policies:
-- Customer: Can manage their own account, upload a profile image, and delete their account.
-- Admin: Has access to admin area with limited privileges (cannot delete Super Admin, cannot view sensitive logs).
-- Super Admin: Has full control (manage movies, series, users, pricing, and block/unblock users).
+- Regular users (Customers) can fully manage their accounts, including deleting them.
+- Admin and Super Admin accounts **cannot be deleted** for security and integrity.
-- ❗ Super Admin account cannot be deleted.
+- Super Admin has full privileges and cannot be modified by other roles.

 ### Access Restrictions:
 - Admin and Super Admin accounts cannot be deleted for security purposes.